-Pursuant to the income tax rules and regulations of the PRC, the provision for PRC income tax of our subsidiaries is calculated based on the statutory tax rate of 25%, but during the Track Record Period, preferential tax treatment was available to the following four of our PRC subsidiaries.
+Pursuant to the income tax rules and regulations of the PRC, the provision for PRC income tax of our subsidiaries is calculated based on the statutory tax rate of 25%, but during the Track Record Period preferential tax treatment was available to the following four of our PRC subsidiaries.

-Ossen Innovation Materials, Ossen (Jiujiang), Shanghai Pujiang and Zhejiang Pujiang are recognised as High and New-Technology Enterprises according to the PRC tax regulations and were entitled to a preferential tax rate of 15% during the Track Record Period.
-Their respective preferential tax rate will expire in July 2020, August 2021, November 2020 and November 2019, respectively.
-Assuming we had lost our preferential tax rate of 15% and our PRC subsidiaries had been subject to the statutory tax rate of 25% during the Track Record Period, our net profit would have been reduced by 11.2% in 2016, 12.3% in 2017 and 11.6% in 2018.
+Ossen Innovation Materials, Ossen (Jiujiang), Shanghai Pujiang and Zhejiang Pujiang are recognised as High and New-Tech enterprises according to the PRC tax regulations and are entitled to a preferential tax rate of 15% during the Track Record Period and their respective preferential tax rate will expire in July 2020, August 2021, November 2020 and November 2019.

-Pursuant to the rules and regulations of the Cayman Islands and British Virgin Islands, the Company, which is incorporated in the Cayman Islands and the Company's subsidiaries incorporated in British Virgin Islands are not subject to any income tax.
+Pursuant to the rules and regulations of the Cayman Islands and British Virgin Islands, the Company, which is incorporated in the Cayman Islands and the Company's subsidiary incorporated in British Virgin Islands are not subject to any income tax.
 We were not subject to any profits tax in Hong Kong as we did not generate any profit in Hong Kong.